nuuuwan/lk_law/data/doc/bills/2023-07-18-contempt-of-a-courttribunal-or-i-fb19fd02/README.summary.md

-# 📄  Contempt of a Court,Tribunal or Institution - Bill

-Bill published on **2023-07-18**.

 - **Purpose**: The Bill aims to provide a uniform application of the law for contempt of court, tribunal, or institution, outlining procedures for punishment and related matters.
 - **Presented by**: Minister of Justice, Prison Affairs and Constitutional Reforms on July 18, 2023.
 - **Objects of the Act**: